michibr81/CryptElements/README.md

 By configuring the folders to use and running the encryption-script the user is prompted a password which will be used for symmetric gpg-encrpytion of the folders.
 Afterwards the readable-folders are gone and replaced by <foldername>.zip.gpg files.

-These encrypted files can be made readable by unning the decryption-script which will prompt for the given password.
+These encrypted files can be made readable by running the decryption-script which will prompt for the given password.

-> There is no way to restore the data without the given password as there **is** the possibility to destroy your data when something is configured wrong.
+> There is no in-build way to restore the data without the given password as there **is** the possibility to destroy your data when something is configured wrong.
 So be sure what you are doing, read the configuration chapter and test your setup well!

 ## Dependencies and Environment